g105b/h4b/data/content/Blues, Coppers and Hairstreaks.md

 CURRENT STATUS: established resident building up numbers nicely.
 In the summer of 2018 our meadow resulted in the highest Lincolnshire daily count of fifty-eight that year.

-LARVAL FOODPLANT: presumably wild cranesbills.
-Possibly bird's-foot trefoil.
+LARVAL FOODPLANT: dove's-foot cranesbill and possibly bird's-foot trefoil.

 FAVOURED NECTAR PLANTS: marjoram; bird’s-foot trefoil.